oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 ![](images/personas/julie_jones_sales_operations.png)

-Lisa wants to look at her outstanding tasks, and approve the incoming Quote request generated in **STEP 1**.
+Lisa wants to look at her outstanding tasks, and approve the incoming Quote requests.
 (Although she is not aware of it at the moment, PCS can be configured to send out notifications and reminders to attend to outstanding tasks).

 ---